discordeno/discordeno/examples/minimal/README.md

 Just the minimum to get a working bot using interactions.

-This does not include any kind of caching or other feature you might need.
+This template does not include any caching or other features you might need.
-It includes a /ping command to show the bot latency
+This template also includes a /ping command to show the bot latency

 ## Setup